Obesity is often associated with common health risks like diabetes and joint problems, but what about its hidden impact on the heart?

 This often results in swelling (edema) in the legs, ankles, and abdomen.
 Cardiac fluid overload can be a precursor to congestive heart failure if not managed promptly.

 Health professionals often use diagnostic codes like cardiac volume overload ICD-10 to classify and treat this condition.
+It has also been ascertained that obesity impacts your cardiovascular health.

 Signs of Cardiac Overload